mLenehan1/ECE-FinalYearProject/ProjectReport/ResultsAndAnalysis/clienttrackingresults.md

 deviation of 2.65 meters, with a minimum deviation of 0.02 meters.
 There is an average deviation of 0.618 meters.
 There is no direct correlation between increases in physical distance, and increases in the BLE distance estimate visible from the captured data.
-More thourough testing would be required in order to more accurately determine the accuracy of the BLE distance estimates.
+More thorough testing would be required in order to more accurately determine the accuracy of the BLE distance estimates.
 From the obtained results however, it can be seen that a minimum accuracy of within 2 meters may be achieved, which is sufficient for movement within a home